FreedomIntelligence/Med-MAT/README.md

-# [ACL 2025 Main] Med-MAT: On the Compositional Generalization of Multimodal LLMs for Medical Imaging
+# [ACL 2025 Main] Med-MAT: Exploring Compositional Generalization of Multimodal LLMs for Medical Imaging

 The definition of **MAT** states that all data in the dataset are organized according to their **M**odality, **A**natomical Area, and **T**ask.
 Additionally, MAT is designed to lay out like a mat, covering as many Modalities/Areas/Tasks as possible.